-2. May 1994 - May 1995, Instructor Weapons Controller and Weapons Assignment Officer, 621st Air Control Squadron, Osan Air Base, South Korea
+2. May 1994 - May 1995, Instructor Weapons Controller and Weapons Assignment Officer, 621st Air Control Squadron, Osan Air Base, Republic of Korea

-4. April 1996 - January 1999, Evaluator Mission Crew Commander, Flight Commander, Chief of Training, and Chief of Standardization and Evaluations, 726th ACS, Mountain Home AFB, Idaho
+4. April 1996 - January 1999, Evaluator Mission Crew Commander, Flight Commander, Chief of Training and Chief of Standardization and Evaluations, 726th Air Control Squadron, Mountain Home AFB, Idaho

 5. January 1999 - August 1999, Executive Officer, 366th Operations Group, Mountain Home AFB, Idaho